 This is just about the worst mistake you could make when buying new carpet.
 Believe us, we know how hard it is to justify spending extra money on something you can’t even see.
 You would likely prefer to save the money and spend it on things you can sit back and look at – take the money you save on the underpad and buy a new lamp, perhaps.
 But most of the time, it’s what you can’t see that matters the most.
 For example, consider the tires on your car, or your mattress.
 Neither have any aesthetic value, but both are extremely important for your safety and your comfort.
 The same goes for carpet underpad.

 Underpad saves wear and tear on your carpet by absorbing the impact of foot traffic so the carpet doesn’t have to.
-Not only will a better grade underpad feel more comfortable to walk on, it will help your carpet look better for a longer period of time than a low-quality pad would.
+Not only will a better grade underpad feel more comfortable to walk on; it will also help your carpet look better for a longer period of time than a low-quality pad would.

 We cannot stress it enough: your carpet is only as good as your underpad.
 If you are working on a tight budget, We highly recommend spending a bit less on the carpet and a bit more on the underpad.
 A lower-quality carpet will look, feel and perform better with a high-grade underpad.